Quartz14/my_website/index.md

 > I am a 4th year PhD student currently at Indian Institute of Technology Hyderabad.
 I work in Natural Language Processing with focus on methods for controllable text generation.

 My research intrests are in developing empathetic emotion support systems controlling for desirable attributes like empathy.
 Currently I am intrested in using interpretability techniques like Representational Engineering to control the inner representations in models to make them generated appropriatly controlled text.
 My PhD supervisor at IITH is [Dr. Maunendra Sankar Deskar](https://people.iith.ac.in/maunendra/index.html).
-When at Swinburne University I was supervised by [Dr. Caslon Chua](https://experts.swinburne.edu.au/1025-caslon-chua).
+My Co-guide from Swinburne University is [Dr. Caslon Chua](https://experts.swinburne.edu.au/1025-caslon-chua).

 * * *
 ### Updates